GrantErickson/MathJumble/README.md

 # MathJumble
+Solve problems like this:
-Solve problems like: "Using any of the numbers 1, 2, 4, and 5 with basic arithmitic (+, -, *, /), make the number 23..
+With some of all of the following numbers, "1, 2, 4, 5" us basic basic arithmitic (+, -, *, /) to make the number 23.